Āsana sequence impacts health and fitness

 Āsana therefore needs to comply with the following rules;

-Kriya – Kriyas are dynamic exercises which increase flexibility of the body.
+Kriyas are dynamic exercises which increase flexibility of the body.
 Additionally, sūryanamaskāra and nauli fall under this category.

 Banda – this is a holding exercise.
 In fact, this exercise is far more complex than the above two types and focuses on smooth flow of prāṇa in and around that area of focus.
 For instance, uḍḍīyana falls into this classification.

 There is always a desire to make approximations of the Sanskrit words to make the subject more appealing and less forbidding.
-However, that has been avoided in this site.
+This takes away from the āsana it’s true meaning.
+So, that has been avoided in this site.
 In fact, we attempt to stay as close as possible to the classical aspects of yogāsana.

 Many teachers get started with warm up āsana and beginner āsana.
 However, Yogacharya Sundaram never really did that.
 In fact, he got people performing the below mentioned āsanas as soon as he could get them to flex.
-We agree with the approach.
-Hence, we have recommended āsanas which should be practiced regularly for overall health and fitness.
+We agree with the approach because, unless the practitioner is invalid or ill, āsana are not difficult to perform for normal people.

 1 | Padmāsana | Lotus Pose |